cogo-datalign/deploy/README.md

 Deployment automation for Kubernetes in TravisCI

+To get automated deployments:

+1. Setup the docker.cogolo.net repository to trigger on `tags/.+` builds
-To get automated deployments working first follow the Travis Configuration guide, then follow the steps to trigger a deployment.
+1. Follow the Travis Configuration guide, then
+1. follow the steps to trigger a deployment.

 ## Travis Configuration